Your Mini Basket

 In the presence of a WiFi network, tests on the Move demonstrated that it could (in the right conditions) keep on receiving data up to 30 metres away from the router, all thanks to its powerful onboard WiFi extender.

-And for those technically-minded people, the Move is fully compatible with uprated 5 GHz routers, which are now becoming more commonplace.
+And for those technically-minded people, the Move is fully compatible with 5 GHz routers, which are now becoming more common.

 In the tradition of using any Sonos speaker, control over WiFi is made in the usual fashion through the intuitive Sonos App for iOS and Android devices.